brevia-ai/brevia/docs/config.md

 TEXT_CHUNK_OVERLAP=100
 ```

+`TEXT_SPLITTER`
+This variable is an optional JSON string configuration, used to override the default text splitter

+Can be something like:

+`'{"splitter": "my_project.CustomSplitter", "some_var": "some_value"}'`

+Where:

+* `splitter` key must be present and point to a module path of a valid
+   retriever class extending langchain `TextSplitter`
+* other splitter constructor attributes can be specified in the configuration,
+    like `some_var` in the above example

 ## Q&A and Chat

 Under the hood of Q&A and Chat actions (see [Chat and Search](chat_search.md) section) you can configure models and behaviors via these variables: